rh-fieldwork/ceph-canary/README.md

     NAME          AGE
     fio-monitor   3m31s

-The log from the exporter pod shouls show that the HTTP server is started and waiting for the FIO output.
+Check the log from the exporter pod.
+It should show that the HTTP server is started and waiting for the FIO output.

     # oc logs fio-prom-exporter-<xxxxxxxxxx-xxxxx>
     HTTP server started.
 Listening on port 8000.